How to Get a Job That Seems Out of Reach

 You’ve done all the work.
 Now it’s time to tie the knot.
 Express excitement.
 Show them that you’ve done your research.
 You’ve taken the time to learn exactly what the job is asking for, and though you may not be the most qualified of all the candidates, showing your willingness to go the extra mile could get you the offer over somebody more experienced.

 4. Dress for Success

-It’s a no-brainer: dress professional — or at the very least, business casual.
+It’s a no-brainer: Dress professionally — or at the very least, in business casual.
 Appearances matter since first impressions mean everything.
 Having sloppy hair or heels that are too high could cost you the job as you walk in the door.